15 Types of Bees in Georgia

 The workers will only come together to mate with males and reproduce new queens before returning to living isolated lives.
 They also act as pollinators during this time.

-Brown-belted bumble bees have been known to play host to parasitic mites, but they do not suffer significant effects.
+Brown-belted bumble bees are known to play host to parasitic mites but do not suffer significant effects.

 However, these parasitic mites can be transferred onto wildflowers or crops if brown-belted bumble bees feed there.